ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red and Blue.md

 ## Unique Local Commands

-The following command is only available when using the PokemonClient to play with Archipelago.
+The following command is only available when using the PokemonRedBlueClient to play with Archipelago.

 - `/gb` Check Gameboy Connection State